 Postpartum physical therapy can help retrain the muscles and allow them to successfully recover from childbirth.

 Most postpartum symptoms can be linked to two things: diastasis recti and pelvic floor disorders.

 From back pain to “baby belly,” these conditions cause a lot of postpartum pain and discomfort.

 Diastasis Recti Symptoms

-At some point during your pregnancy, you may have looked down at your belly and wondered, ‘how big will my belly get?’
+At some point during your pregnancy, you may have looked down and wondered, “how big will my belly get?”